-In the Village of Brocton, both State and Local codes require that no person or organization shall begin to excavate, erect, construct, enlarge, alter, remove, improve, demolish, convert or change the nature of the occupancy, repair, install any mechanical equipment or systems such as plumbing, heating, electrical, fire suppression or detection system without first having applied for and obtained a building & zoning permit.
-Special projects such as re-roofing, swimming pools, decks, sheds, fences and signs also require permits.
-It is recommended that you contact the Code Enforcement Office at 792-4113 before starting any construction project in order to determine if any permits are required.
+In the Village of Brocton, both State and Local codes require that no person or organization shall begin to excavate, construct, enlarge, alter, remove, improve, demolish, convert, or change the nature of a building occupancy, repair, install any mechanical equipment, or systems such as plumbing, heating, electrical, fire suppression, or detection system without first having applied for and obtained a building &zoning permit.
+Other projects such as re-roofing, swimming pools, decks, sheds, fences, and signs also require permits.
+Property owners are encouraged to contact the Code Enforcement Office at 792-4113 before starting any construction project in order to determine if any permits are required.

 A REMINDER - CURFEW LAW WILL BE STRICTLY ENFORCED.

 Chautauqua County Office For The Aging

 Keeping Seniors Safe, Healthy and Living Independently!.